 Finish a teacher education program

-Some teachers complete teaching curriculum while obtaining their bachelor’s degrees.
+Some teachers complete a teaching curriculum while obtaining their bachelor’s degrees.
 Other programs, however, are available to teachers with unrelated majors.
 For programs not provided by universities, private programs are available and sometimes provided by schools and other educational institutions.

 Complete student teaching obligations